szdxhet/MSMGE-CNN/README.md

 step 2 :Train model

-python ho.py -data_dir ~/dataset/bciciv2a/pkl -id 1  or  -data_dir ~/dataset/openBMI -id 1
+python ho.py -data_dir ~/dataset/bciciv2a/pkl -id 1

 # Results
 The classification results for our method in three scenarios are as follows: